-MAPLE SYRUP COMPETITION Pure Maple Syrup, Ontario Grade A - Amber.
+MAPLE SYRUP COMPETITION Pure Maple Syrup, Canada Grade A - Amber.

 Please review the General Competition Rules document.

 Entry must be made solely by the person or family entering the competition.
+The entries at the fair level, district level and provincial level must be from the same batch.